MantaRaRa/NVROrganizer/README.md

 - Modern dark design (Mahapps.Metro for Styling)

  ### Special instructions required for the reviewer:
-*Please Build it, if successful, Update-Database in the Package Manager Console*
+*Please Build it, if successful, Select NVROrganizer.DataAccess as the Default Project than ''' Update-Database ''' in the Package Manager Console*